MENU

 • There may be delays

-Ships can carry large amounts of bulky cargo, but they take a long time to reach their destination.
+Ships can carry large quantities of cargo, but they take a long time to reach their destination.

-For example, it takes 12 days to travel from Japan to the United States by ship, but only half a day by plane.
+For example, it takes 12 days to travel from Japan to the United States by ship, while it takes about half a day by plane.

-For this reason, ships are not suitable for transporting fresh ingredients or items that need to be delivered quickly.
+For these reasons, ships are not suitable for transporting fresh food or items that need to be delivered quickly.

 Japan's largest pirate group, the Murakami Pirates

-Imabari is a city that has developed since ancient times, deeply connected to the sea.
+Imabari is a town that has developed in close connection with the sea since ancient times.

-However, these pirates were not simply plunderers.
-They were familiar with the strong currents of the Kurushima Strait and acted as pilots, guiding sailors safely, and were responsible for maintaining order in trade and distribution in the Seto Inland Sea.
+However, these pirates were not merely plunderers.
+They were intimately familiar with the strong currents of the Kurushima Strait, and acted as pilots, safely guiding sailors and maintaining order in trade and distribution in the Seto Inland Sea.

-While collecting tolls as payment for safe voyages, they also engaged in a variety of businesses, such as dealing in fresh seafood caught in the Seto Inland Sea.
+While collecting tolls as payment for safe voyages, they also engaged in various businesses, such as dealing in fresh seafood caught in the Seto Inland Sea.

-This history of piracy has changed over the course of its long history, eventually being passed down to Imabari's diverse maritime industries.
+This history of piracy has changed over a long period of time and has eventually been passed down to Imabari's diverse maritime industries.

 Salt production and Hashihama Bay

-During the Edo period, beach-style salt fields were constructed in Hashihama Bay in Imabari, making the area renowned as one of the nation's leading salt-producing regions.
+In the Edo period, salt fields were built in the tidal flats of Hatohama Bay in Imabari, and it became famous as one of the leading salt-producing areas in Japan.

-Furthermore, in the Kurushima Strait, where strong winds and strong currents occur, many ships used Hashihama Bay as a port to wait for favorable tides and winds, making it an important port.
+Also, in the Kurushima Strait, where strong winds and rough currents occur, many ships used Hatohama Bay as a port to wait for favorable tides and winds, and it played an important role as a port.

-While anchored, ships were repaired, and eventually new ships could be built, leading to the development of the shipbuilding industry.
+Repairs were carried out on ships while they were anchored, and eventually new ships were built there, leading to the development of the shipbuilding industry.

-The abundance of salt fields and the favorable location of the Kurushima Strait helped establish the shipping and shipbuilding industries in the area, and Imabari, Japan's leading maritime city, was born here.
+The richness of the salt fields and the advantageous location of the Kurushima Strait allowed the shipping and shipbuilding industries to take root in this area, and Imabari, Japan's leading maritime city, was born here.

-Hakogata Bay is approximately 1 km long and 300 m wide.
-This Hashihama Bay is the birthplace of Imabari's shipbuilding industry.
+Hatohama Bay is approximately 1 km long and 300 m wide.
+This Hamahama Bay is the birthplace of shipbuilding in Imabari.

-Strait is known as one of Japan's three most powerful tidal currents.
+Strait is known as one of Japan's "three major tidal currents."

-The waterway is narrow and curved, and the current is extremely fast, with whirlpools occurring in different locations depending on the ebb and flow of the tide.
+The waterway is narrow and winding, the currents are extremely fast, and the location of whirlpools changes with the ebb and flow of the tide.

-When the tide is flowing in the same direction as the ship, it must use the Naka Channel, and when it is flowing in the opposite direction, it must use the Nishi Channel.
+When the tidal current is in the same direction as the ship's travel, it must use the central channel; when it is in the opposite direction, it must use the western channel.

 Schedule proposal

-You can tour the shipyard that supports Japan's logistics, and take a sightseeing boat on the Shimanami Kurushima Strait, where you can experience a rare view of the shipyard from the sea and a cruise of the Kurushima Strait.
+tour includes a visit to a shipyard that supports Japan's logistics, and a cruise on the Shimanami Kurushima Strait, offering a rare opportunity to see the shipyard from the sea and experience the Kurushima Strait from a unique perspective.

 9:00 Shipyard Factory Tour (Imabari City): Approx. 90 minutes